 Managing potential risks to our services

 Updates on our preparations will be posted on these pages.
-Residents and businesses are reminded that they should always refer to the Government’s main campaign page for the very latest national updates.
-If you still have any questions regarding the impact of Brexit on you as a resident of West Sussex or a local business owner, please contact us.
+Residents and businesses are reminded that they should always refer to the Government’s official UK Transition Hub for the very latest national updates.